rogithsaravanank/Prepping/Prepping/notes/Java.md

 ## Static keyword
 - Static variables are stored in separte place.
 It can be used by having class name as object.
 - Static block will be called only once and it will always be called first.
-- if object is not created it will not call static block(use Class.forName(classname) to only intialize a class without create an object)
+- If object is not created it will not call static block(use Class.forName(classname) to only intialize a class without create an object)
 - We cannot use instance varibles in Static methods.

 ## Encapsulation
 - Intergrating data(variables) and methods into a single entity is called as encapsultaion.

-## Getterss and Setters
+## Getters and Setters
-- Normally when we create a instacne variable in private then it will be accessible only within the class to make it editable and gettable outside the class is were the getters and setters comes in to the picture.
+- Normally when we create a instance variable in private then it will be accessible only within the class to make it editable and gettable outside the class is were the getters and setters comes in to the picture.

 ## this keyword
 - It represents the current object.